evanronnei/OutcastBot/README.md

 # The Outcast

 The Outcast is bot for the Grim Dawn Discord server developed with [DSharp+](https://github.com/NaamloosDT/DSharpPlus).
 The main purpose of the bot is for interacting with the `#builds` channel.
-This includes posting, editting, and deleting builds.
+This includes posting, editing, and deleting builds.

 ## Commands